fniessink/toisto/docs/software.md

 }
 ```

-The first entry is the quiz to translate "Lezen" from Dutch to Finnish.
+The first entry is the quiz to translate "lezen" from Dutch to Finnish.
 This quiz has been presented to the user twice (`count` is 2), but they haven't answered it correctly since the last time it was presented.

-The second entry is the quiz to translate "Het oog" from Dutch to Finnish.
+The second entry is the quiz to translate "het oog" from Dutch to Finnish.
 This quiz has been presented to the user three times (`count` is 3) in the period between `start` and `end` and they have answered it correctly each time.
 Toisto will not present to quiz again until after `skip_until`.

 The keys in the savefile contain the question label of quizzes.
 That means that when the label of a concept changes, for example to fix spelling, progress on quizzes that use the label will be lost.